-A new State Public Health Officer Order was issued on December 22, 2021, which requires all workers receive a booster dose for COVID-19 by no later than February 1, 2022, if eligible.
+A new State Public Health Officer Order was issued on December 22, 2021 (updated on January 25, 2022), which requires all workers receive a booster dose for COVID-19 by no later than March 1, 2022, if eligible.
 Workers not yet eligible for boosters must be in compliance no later than 15 days after the recommended timeframe below for receiving the booster dose.